-Transport for NSW is currently working on a program to upgrade sections of the Great Western Highway throughout the Blue Mountains.
-The works currently in delivery include upgrades to locations such as Medlow Bath, Mount Victoria and between Little Hartley and Lithgow.
+Transport for NSW is currently working on a program to widen the Great Western Highway throughout sections of the Blue Mountains.
+This includes sections between Katoomba and Blackheath and between Little Hartley and Lithgow.
+These upgrades would generally split the existing road configuration into 2 lanes in each direction.
+Parts of the GBMA are located to typically to the north and south of these sections of proposed upgrade.
 These upgrades would provide important economic and safety benefits and would improve the connection between Central West NSW and Sydney for thousands of residents, commuters, tourists and freight operators who travel in, around and through the Blue Mountains.